UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Singularity-Examples/Creating-Your-Own-Tensorflow/README.md

 The general steps to doing this are:
   1. Identify which version of Tensorflow you need.
   2. Identify a compatible version of Cuda.
-  3. Find a Cuda container on DockerHub to bootstrap from.
+  3. Find a Cuda container on Docker Hub to bootstrap from.
   4. Design your recipe.
   5. Build!